 Instead, exempt employees are given a salary, and they are expected to finish the tasks required of them, whether it takes 30 hours or 50.
 Exempt employees are also excluded from other FLSA protections afforded non-exempt employees.

-Most non-exempt employees must be paid federal minimum wage ($7.25 in 2018).
-Non-exempt employees can be paid either a salary or an hourly wage.
+Most non-exempt employees must be paid the federal minimum wage of $7.25, but some states with a higher cost of living have set minimum wages above the federal base.
+Non-exempt employees can be paid a salary, an hourly wage, or commission.

-Let's consider this example to demonstrate the difference between exempt and non-exempt:
+Let's consider this example to demonstrate the difference between exempt and non-exempt employees:

 Sarah, who is an exempt employee, is stressed because she hasn't finished her proposal due Monday.
 She spends most of Friday night tweaking it and finishing it up, staying at the office until late.
 On Monday, she gets her paycheck — the same amount of money she would've gotten if she hadn't stayed late.